pollfish/docs/webplugin.md

 1. Create the pollfishConfig object to setup Pollfish library
 2. Include jQuery library to your website (version 1.4.3 and above)
 3. Include Pollfish library to your website
+4. Request your account to get verified from Pollfish Dashboard

 Pollfish library works with IE 10 and above, Chrome 16 and above, Firefox 20 and above.
 You can checkout the Pollfish Webplugin experience by visiting this page [here](/webplugin).